Sugar Smart Greenwich

 - removing all adverts for products high in sugar

 - delivering workshops or presenting displays on sugar content in drinks

 Since its launch in January 2017, 60 local organisations have joined the campaign.
 This includes 10 Greenwich Schools, University of Greenwich’s caterer Baxter Storey, Charlton Athletic Football Club and The Greenwich Alliance for Voluntary Services (GAVS).

 Sign up to be Sugar Smart

-The campaign not only recognises premises that already promote healthier alternatives, it also supports those who want to become Sugar Smart.
-By joining the campaign and pledging to make some simple changes to what you offer, you can motivate change by helping local people and your community to get ‘Sugar Smart’.
+Join the campaign by making a pledge to make some simple changes to what you offer.
+This way, you can motivate change by helping local people and your community to get ‘Sugar Smart’.